We organise and host many school visits every year to the Gurdwara from various schools and others who have not visited the Gurdwara before.

 Upon arrival at the Gurdwara, visitors should gather in the reception area where they can prepare for entry into the main building.

 Visitors should remove their shoes and place them in the shoe racks, and please cover your head with a scarf.
-Scarves are provided by the Gurdwara, but visitors are welcome to wear their own, however, hats & caps are strictly NOT worn inside a gurdwara.
+Please bring your own scarves to cover your head while in the Gurdwara, this a mandatory, however, hats & caps are strictly NOT worn inside a Gurdwara.
 We cover our heads as a sign of modesty.

 Inside the main building there are two halls, the Darbar Sahib and the Langar Hall/Community Kitchen.